famefryer/To-Do-List/README.md

  Parameter | Type | Description
  --- | --- | ---
-  name | String | Name of the task description | String | Description of the task
+  name | String | Name of the task description | String | Description of the To-Do task

  ##### Response-Header
  Parameter | Type | Description